FaisalAl-Tameemi/ml-smartcab/README.md

 > QUESTION: Does your agent get close to finding an optimal policy, i.e. reach the destination in the minimum possible time, and not incur any penalties?
 How would you describe an optimal policy for this problem?

-Before answer the question directly, let's discuss the meaning of an optimal policy for the current environment.
+Before answering the question, let's discuss the meaning of an optimal policy for the current environment.

 From the responses above, we can conclude that our __current environment does not care if the agent arrives with 1 step left in the `deadline` or 10 or 12__.
 This means that although having more steps remaining in the `deadline` is logically a better policy, it actually has no effect on the performance of the policy since the reward for arriving is always 12.